3 Things You Need to Learn Before Buying Acoustic Foams

 Where am I going to install it?It is also a work of science to determine where to put your acoustic solution.
 It concentrated on the goals, the function of the space, and the architecture.
 Bear in mind that if it is already on tape, you will never be able to get rid of the unwanted echo.
 Here are a few tips to help you walk through your installation process of acoustic treatment.
 Absorptive and diffusive could be the sidewalls.
 If your budget is limited, the acoustic treatment of the sidewall should be prioritized since these are the sound points that will provide you with a comfortable and protected listening location, but if you have a completely absorbent space like an isolation booth, start from the top of the wall down to the level of your knee.
 This will allow you to monitor the variables for recording in the mix, EQ, and more.

 Before buying an acoustic foam, these tips that you need to know will make your sound treatment a lot easier.
-To learn more about the Arrowzoom Acoustic Panel, click here.
+To learn more about the Arrowzoom Acoustic Panel, can you get here.

 USE 10% CODE: AZ-NC